I'm a soccer fanatic, and I love watching the World Cup. Soap operas hardly have more drama!

 A World Cup first, Josip Simunic was booked three times during Croatia’s Group F match against Australia in Kaiserslautern.
-When English referee Graham Poll booked the Croatian in the 61st minute he neglected to write his name in the book.
-Poll would book Simunic once more in the 90th minute, both not show the red card, and finally send him off in the 93rd minute for what he believed was a second yellow, recounts Sports Break.
+When English referee Graham Poll booked the Croatian in the 61st minute, he neglected to write his name in the book.
+Poll would book Simunic once more in the 90th minute, but not show the red card.
+He finally sent him off in the 93rd minute for what he believed was a second yellow, recounts Sports Break.
 The game ended in a 2-2 draw.

 What has come to be known as the dirtiest, ugliest and most vicious and disgraceful game of soccer in the history of the World Cup, took place in Santiago between Chile and Italy.
 Yellow cards were yet to be invented, the first foul came after just 12 seconds into the game.
 Referee Ken Aston would issue the first red card 12 minutes into the match to Italian midfielder Giorgio Ferrini.
 The match featured numerous punches, a broken nose, two red cards, and riot police invading the pitch three times.

-In what has come to be known as the most controversial World Cup final win, host nation England faced-off against West Germany at a packed Wembley Stadium.
-With the score level at 2-2 and the match 11 minutes into extra-time, Geoff Hurst’s shot from inside the penalty area ricochet off the inside of the crossbar and down onto the goal line.
+In what has come to be known as the most controversial World Cup final win, host nation England faced off against West Germany at a packed Wembley Stadium.
+With the score level at 2-2 and the match 11 minutes into extra-time, Geoff Hurst’s shot from inside the penalty area ricocheted off the inside of the crossbar and down onto the goal line.
 After a few moments of confusion, the goal was awarded by the assistant referee.
-Even today, the video review is still inconclusive (unless your English of course).
+Even today, the video review is still inconclusive (unless you're English, of course).